jelilat/gofundme/Tutorial.md

 The first message is the `create-gofundme` message, which requires the following input parameters:

-* `goal`: The amount of funds the cosmonaut is requesting
+* `goal`: The amount of funds the user is requesting
 * `start`: The start date of the gofundme campaign
 * `end`: The end date of the gofundme campaign